cosmostation/cosmosjs/README.md

 A JavasSript Open Source Library for [Cosmos Network](https://cosmos.network/)

 This library enables you to generate and verify cosmos address and create a different types of transaction messages.
-This library will eventually support all the other blockchains that are based on Tendermint in the future.
+This library will eventually support all the other blockchains that are based on Tendermint in the future

 [![MIT](https://img.shields.io/apm/l/vim-mode.svg)](https://github.com/cosmostation/cosmosjs/blob/master/LICENSE)
 [![NPM](https://img.shields.io/npm/v/@cosmostation/cosmosjs.svg)](https://www.npmjs.com/package/@cosmostation/cosmosjs)